OpenTranslationBible/open-bible/en-GB/07.Judges/md/judges-06.md

 ## Judges 6:22

-When Gideon realised that it was the angel of the Lord, he exclaimed, “Alas, Sovereign Lord!
+When Gideon understood that it was the angel of the Lord, he exclaimed, “Alas, Sovereign Lord!
 I have seen the angel of the Lord face to face!”

 ## Judges 6:23